Mitchell Robinson NBA Playoffs Player Props: Knicks vs. Cavaliers

 Mitchell Robinson Insights vs. the Cavaliers

-- This season, he's put up 3.8% of the Knicks' attempted field goals, as he's averaging 4.7 per contest.

-- The Knicks rank 23rd in possessions per game with 101.
-His opponents, the Cavaliers, have the slowest tempo with 98.7 possessions per contest.

-- Defensively, the Cavaliers are ranked No. 1 in the league, conceding 106.9 points per game.
+- The Cavaliers allow 106.9 points per game, best in the league.

-- The Cavaliers are the second-ranked squad in the NBA, allowing 41.2 rebounds per game.
+- On the glass, the Cavaliers have given up 41.2 rebounds per game, which puts them second in the NBA.

-- Allowing 23 assists per game, the Cavaliers are the best team in the NBA.
+- In terms of assists, the Cavaliers are No. 1 in the league, giving up 23 per game.

 Mitchell Robinson vs. the Cavaliers